-Do you have a preschooler and wondering if your little one is ready to start reading?
+Do you have a preschooler and wonder if your little one is ready to start reading?
 Looking for signs of reading readiness during the preschool years is a common hobby with homeschool moms.
-But, remembering that all learners are ready to read at a different time and pace, and following their lead is important.
+But, remembering that all learners are ready to read at a different time and pace, and following their lead is essential.
 Some are ready to follow a structured phonics program, and some seem to pick up reading naturally.

 As a former homeschooler of sons who are now graduate and undergraduate students in college and are excelling, I can assure you from personal experience that reading or not reading in preschool does not foretell success or failure as a student later in life.